How To Feed A Loon

 Purchasing frozen shrimp from your supermarket is perfectly fine.

-In fact, unless you’re shopping at a seafood market where shrimp was caught the same day (usually along the coast), the shrimp you see in the display came from the same bags you see in the frozen section.
+In fact, unless you’re shopping at a seafood market where shrimp were caught the same day (usually along the coast), the shrimp you see in the display came from the same bags you see in the frozen section.

 EXPERT TIP: A shrimp’s size is measured by the number of individual shrimp it takes to make up a pound.
 A label of 16/20 means that there are between 16 and 20 of these shrimp in a pound.
 The main takeaway?
 The smaller the number, the bigger the shrimp.
 Learn more here.